 Huaultaspores can be tricky to source.

-If you want to try your hand at growing your own magic mushroom garden with Huaulta, we recommend vendors like Sporeslab (Canada only), Magic Mushrooms Shop (Europe), or Viking Spore (UK-only).
-These websites often stock shroom kits with everything you need to start.
+If you want to try your hand at growing your own magic mushroom garden with Huaulta, we recommend the following vendors:

 How To Grow Huaulta Magic Mushrooms